-Privatisation refers to opening up the private sector to industries which were previously reserved for the government sector.
+Privatization refers to opening up the private sector to industries that were previously reserved for the government sector.
 This chiefly involved selling the PSUs (private sector undertakings) to private players.
 This was meant to remove the political interference in PSUs which was making them models of inefficiencies.

-- Selling shares of PSUs to the public and to financial institutions.
-Example, shares of Maruti Udyog Ltd. were sold to private parties.
+- Selling shares of PSUs to the public and financial institutions.
+For example, shares of Maruti Udyog Ltd. were sold to private parties.

 - Disinvestment in PSUs.
 This means selling PSUs to the private sector.

-- The number of industries that were reserved for the public sector were decreased from 17 to only 3.
+- The number of industries that were reserved for the public sector was decreased from 17 to only 3.
 These are: